AstraBert/jan-scraper/README.md

 ### `scraper.activate_jan_api` Function:

-This function automates the activation of some application named Jan through a series of GUI interactions using the `pyautogui` library.
+This function automates the activation of Jan application through a series of GUI interactions using the `pyautogui` library.
 Here's a step-by-step explanation:

 - **Parameters**:
   - `app`: The application to be activated.
-  - `is_already_active`: A boolean indicating whether the application is already active.

 - **Function Flow**:
   1. Obtain the directory of the package using `get_package_location()`.
   2. If the application is not already active:
      - Start the application using `subprocess.Popen(app)`.
-     - Continuously check for the presence of an image (settings.png) on the screen, indicating that the application has opened.
+     - Continuously check for the presence of an image (server.png) on the screen, indicating that the application has opened.
      - Click on the located image to proceed.
-     - Similarly, wait for and interact with images (advanced.png, api.png, models.png, activ.png, start.png, starting.png, reduce.png) on the screen.
-  3. If the application is already active, do nothing (`pass`).

 ### `scraper.scrape_jan_through_api` Function:

 This function uses the previously defined `activate_jan_api` function and interacts with the API related to the Jan application, to obtain responses to user inputs.

-⚠️**PRIOR TO USING THIS FUNCTION** it is better to have already activated Jan API in your app and have initialized the model you want to exploit; to do so:
+You can initialize the model you want to exploit and activate Jan API in your app doing the following:

-1. `Settings > Advanced > Enable API Server`
+1. `Settings > Models > Your-favourite-model > ... > Start Model`
-2. `Settings > Models > ... > Start Model`
+2. `Local API server > Choose model to start > Your-favourite-model > Start server`

-You could, in theory, exploit the `auto` parameter setting it to True, but this involves GUI operations that may not result in the activation of your desired model.
+From version 0.0.4b0, we decided to deprecate the `auto` parameter.
+You can, nevertheless, call a function named `scraper.activate_jan_api` to speed up the process of API activation.

 - **Parameters**:
   - `text`: User input text.
-  - `app`: The application to be activated.
   - `model`: The model to be used in the API request.
-  - `auto`: If true, automatically activate Jan API through GUI operations (unstable, better setting it to False)
   - `new_instructions`: Additional instructions for the system content.
   - `name`: Name of the assistant.
   - `description`: Description of the assistant.

 - **Function Flow**:
-  1. Activate the Jan application using the `activate_jan_api` function.
-  2. Create system content based on provided parameters.
+  1. Create system content based on provided parameters.
-  3. Check if a file named "response.json" exists and truncate it if it does.
+  2. Check if a file named "response.json" exists and truncate it if it does.
-  4. If the file doesn't exist, create it.
+  3. If the file doesn't exist, create it.
-  5. Construct a command to make a `curl` request to an API endpoint.
+  4. Construct a command to make a `curl` request to an API endpoint.
-  6. Execute the command using `subprocess.run`.
+  5. Execute the command using `subprocess.run`.
-  7. If the command is successful, parse the JSON response from "response.json" and return the content of the first choice message.
+  6. If the command is successful, parse the JSON response from "response.json" and return the content of the first choice message.
 If not, return an error message.

 ### `formatter.convert_code_to_curl_json`